Skip to content

 Answer: Gabriel García Márquez.
 Published 1967; central novel of the magical realism movement.

-A common confusion is Jorge Luis Borges (Argentine, mostly short fiction).
-García Márquez was Colombian and won the Nobel Prize in Literature in 1982.
+Jorge Luis Borges shows up as the wrong guess, but he was Argentine and wrote mostly short fiction.
+García Márquez was Colombian and took the Nobel Prize in Literature in 1982.

 79. Which strait separates Europe from Africa?